grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Shakes rams the Gnat into the Grackle)

+[//]: # (----- invisible character break)

 On the _Gnat_, Shakes returned to the sail from below deck, where he had thrown the levers that switched the power system from diesel to battery.
-He stood with his head out of the sail and backed his small boat at a high throttle from the dock, being careful to clear the stern of the _Prospect_ before shifting to forward throttle.
+He stood with his head out of the sail and backed his small craft at a high throttle from the dock, being careful to clear the stern of the _Prospect_ before shifting to forward throttle.

 The sub with the ram had moved quickly up the channel towards them.
-Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending rolling waves up over the platforms and through the lintels of the small huts on either side of the channel.
-The _Grackle_ had clearly spotted the _Prospect_ at dock and was now moving to the other side of the channel, maneuvering to angle in while maintaining its current speed and aligning to ram the _Prospect_ while it was stuck in the turnaround bay.
+Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending rolling waves up over the platforms and through the open doorways of the small huts on either side of the channel.
+The _Grackle_ had clearly spotted the _Prospect_ at dock and was now moving to the other side of the channel, maneuvering to angle inward while maintaining its current speed and aligning to ram the _Prospect_ while it remained stuck in the turnaround bay.

 With his head above the sail of the _Gnat_, Shakes could see what the monstrous black sub was planning.
 He lowered himself down to sit in the _Gnat_'s control seat, pulled the sail hatch closed above his head, and sealed it.
 He opened the valves to flood the ballast.